oliora/ppconsul/README.md

 For unit tests, the library uses [Catch](https://github.com/philsquared/Catch) framework.
 Many thanks to Phil Nash for this great product.

 ##### Boost Version Note:
-Boost versions prior to 1.55 can not be used because of the [issue 8759](https://svn.boost.org/trac/boost/ticket/8759).
+Boost versions prior to 1.55 can not be used because of [Boost issue #8759](https://svn.boost.org/trac/boost/ticket/8759).

 ## Warm Up Example